cmu-delphi/covidcast-indicators/cds_testing/DETAILS.md

 ## Negative incidence

-Negative incidence is possible because figures are sometimes revised downwards, e.g., when a public health authority moves cases from County X to County Y, County X may have negative incidence.
+Negative incidence is possible and actually there is a large amount of negative incidence because figures are sometimes revised downwards, e.g., when a public health authority moves cases from County X to County Y, County X may have negative incidence.
+This is totally dependent on the quality of the raw dataset.

 ## Non-integral counts